Seich/martianwabbit/src/_posts/2013-02-01-organizing-a-javascript-mvc-project.md

 ---

 <p>
 I've been doing a lot of javascript development lately.
-My work as a frontend developer for Laureate has forced me to seirously how we organize the frontend code so it's easy to work with and hard for us to make mistakes.
+My work as a frontend developer for Laureate has forced me to seriously how we organize the frontend code so it's easy to work with and hard for us to make mistakes.
 </p>

 <p>